Gregwar/ImageBundle/README.md

     gregwar_image:
         cache_dir:  my_cache_dir

 Creates the cache directory and change the permissions so the web server can write in it:

     mkdir web/cache
     chmod 777 web/cache

+You can also disable the exception thrown if the given file does not exist:

+    gregwar_image:
+        throw_exception: false

 Usage
 =====